KimConcepcion/AutoHotKey/README.md

 # AutoHotKey
-AutoHotKey Scripts for my Ducky One 2 Mini
+AutoHotKey Scripts for my Ducky One 2 Mini.